charleslbryant/going-agile/Planning.md

 #Planning

+##Release Planning

+When I began there was a release every few months and what was included in the release was decided in a closed door meeting between the product and development manager.

+As we move to a more agile release.
+Releases were planned by the full team in an all hands meeting.
+We would review the backlog and the product manager would set priority and the team would agree on what release to align items under.
+Release were set on a monthly schedule.

+There was no magic formula we just said this was the way it is and we made it so.
+Suprisingly the product didn't suddenly fall on its face.

+##Sprint Planning

-I won't go into what a sprint is because it is common knowledge in the software industry and there is tons of resources about it online.
+I won't go into what a sprint is.
+It is common knowledge in the software industry and there are tons of resources about it online.
 When I joined the team they were already sprinting.
 We went through various evolutions as we moved from a more waterfall based sprint to a more agile sprint.

-##Sprint Planning

 ###v1.0